Wyoming only requires state licensing for electrical contractors.

 - Proof of payment of license and application fees.

-How much you pay in fines and whether you will face jail time depends on the city you work in.
+Usually, the first offense is less that the second and third.
+Also, how much you pay in fines and whether you will face jail time depends on the city you work in.

 Can I paint my own house without a license?

-Why hiring a professional painter is recommended
+Why you should hire a professional painter in Wyoming

 Lead paint disclosure Wyoming